yl-1993/zhang-suen-thinning/README.md

 Both `thinning.cpp` and `thinning.py` are similar, except that the former written in C++ and the latter in Python.

+So as to be friendly with both py2 and py3, the C expression used in `thinning.py` has been rewritten in Python and `weave.inline` has been replaced with `numba`.

 Contact
 -------
 Feel free to ask question and report bugs to nash [at] opencv-code [dot] com.